Priyanshu-aicpl/Priyanshu-aicpl/README.md

 I am a 2024 AI & Data Science graduate (CGPA: 8.13) with expertise in Machine Learning, Artificial Intelligence, Data Science, and Data Analytics.
 Currently working as a Software Engineer - AI, where I develop ML-driven solutions to solve real-world problems.

 🚀 Experience:
 🔹 Worked on industrial ML applications during my internship at Accurate Industrial Controls Pvt.
-Ltd.
+Ltd. <br>
 🔹 Developed AI-powered projects, including an exam proctoring system and a car price prediction platform, applying ML for real-time insights.

 💡 Passionate about AI-driven innovation and data-driven decision-making, I am eager to contribute to impactful projects in Machine Learning and AI-based software development.